mixu3666/mixu3666.github.io/_posts/2018-10-31-Probability-of-Sitting-in-the-Assigned-Seat.md

 If the first passenger took his assigned seat, it is sure that the last passenger will take the assigned seat.
 The probability of this situation is $1/N$.

-If the first passenger took the second passenger's seat, how to relate this situation to $P(N-1)$?
+If the first passenger took the second passenger's seat (the probability is $1/N$), how to relate this situation to a smaller poblem?
 This is the *crux* of the problem.

-If the first passenger took a wrong seat (the probability is $(N-1)/N$), there are $N-1$ seats remained.
-How to relate this situation to $P(N-1)$ to form a recursion relation?
-Suppose the first passenger took the seat assigned to passenger $A$.
 The first passenger's seat is in the remaining $N-1$ seats.
-We label it as the passenger $A$'s seat.
-Under this manipulation, the probability of the last passenger taking the assigned seat is just $P(N-1)$.
-If the last passenger is not passenger $A$, it is fine.
-However, there is $1/(N-1)$ probability that the last passenger is $A$.
-In this case, $A$ actually takes the first passenger's seat.
-Therefore, if the first passenger took the wrong seat, the probability of the last passenger taking the assigned seat is
+We relabel it as second passenger's seat.
+Under this manipulation, we construct a smaller problem of $N-1$ passenger.

+If the first passenger took the third passenger's seat (the probability is $1/N$), how to relate this situation to a smaller poblem?
+In this case, the second passenger takes his own seat.
+The first passenger's seat is in the remaining $N-2$ seats.
+We relabel it as third passenger's seat.

+...

 $$
 P(N-1)*\frac{N-2}{N-1}